** AMENDMENT TO FEES DURING COVID-19.**

 Once the formalities are out of the way, how the session runs will depend on your comfort level.
 I like to get to know who my clients are outside of the “problem” that has brought them for counselling.
 This also helps ease you into the conversation and gives me a sense of how you are doing right now.

 Whilst you may be used to chatting to friends using online tools such as FaceTime, Google Hangouts, and Skype, none of these platforms can guarantee protection of your private information and the content of our conversations.
-In order to guarantee 100% confidentiality, I conduct online counselling sessions via Regroup Therapy, a platform for health professionals which uses a high quality video service called Zoom.
-Not only does ReGroup offer encrypted video conversations, the service will also confirm your appointment date and time, and set you up in a client waiting room when you sign on for your session.
+In order to guarantee 100% confidentiality, I conduct online counselling sessions via Doxy.me, a platform for health professionals which uses a high quality video service and is fully PHIPA (Personal Health Information Protection Act) complaint.
+Not only does Doxy offer encrypted video conversations, the service will also confirm your appointment date and time, and set you up in a client waiting room when you sign on for your session.

 If you are not overly technical, don’t panic!
-Zoom couldn’t be easier to use.
-Once you have booked your appointment with me via phone or email you will be walked through the following steps:
+Doxy couldn’t be easier to use.
+Once you have booked your appointment with me via phone or email, I will send you a link to my waiting room and you will enter this into your web browser.
+You will then use this same link every time we meet.

 A note about using your cell phone for sessions:

-You may join a session on a smart phone or tablet provided you have the zoom app installed (find it in the App store under Zoom Cloud Meetings).
+You may join a session on a smart phone or tablet.
 However, I strongly recommend that you do not use a cell phone for sessions whenever possible.
 In my experience, the small screen size and hand held system will not offer the environment and comfort required to relax in a session and focus on yourself.

 Rates, Insurance & Payment